marcosUNLP/qonscious/README.md

 ## pyright

-This projects uses pyright as a typechecker (In VSCode it will work via PyLance).
+This project uses pyright as a typechecker (In VSCode it will work via PyLance).

 Settings are defined in pyrightconfig.json